Example PGM Files

 - Solving a tridiagonal system of equations

-The following PGM examples can be used to check species at the end of project solve,
+The following PGM examples can be used to check species at the end of a project solve.
+They demonstrate the use of the Species Database, TagSelect, String Array, Array classes, as well as String Functions.

-- How to generate a list of Species with Flow, useful for stream table reports
+- Generating a list of species with flow (useful for stream table reports)

-- How to check if a species is not used in the project (has no flow anywhere)
+- Checking whether a species is not used in the project (i.e. has no flow anywhere)

 User Defined Class and Functions